 Changing the Status of a Form

-To modify a clinical, consent or specimen collection form associated with a subject with the status as Data Entry Completed or Approved, you must fist change the status back to Data Entry Started.
+To modify a clinical, consent or specimen collection form associated with a subject with the status as Data Entry Completed or Approved, you must first change the status back to Data Entry Started.

 To change the status from Data Entry Completed to Date Entry Started:

-Log on to the application using your logon credentials.
+Log in to the application using your log in credentials.

 The CIRRASPEC home page appears.